• As autumn deepens, FQM is pleased to present the year-end group exhibition, Ink and Inspiration.

 In 1975, Yang Renkai visited the U.S. to study Chinese paintings and calligraphy in American museums, and he wrote widely about his findings.
 He also viewed private collections in the U.S., gaining a deep appreciation for how these works were treasured abroad.
 In 2006, at the age of 91, Yang Renkai created the current work, demonstrating his lifelong dedication to brush and ink.
 His work serves as a reflection of FQM’s long-standing mission to celebrate these artistic traditions.

 This exhibition features works by Huang Junbi (1898-1991) and Hu Yefu (1908-1980), representing traditional approaches to brush and ink.
-We also showcase an early work from 1941 by C. C. Wang, which captures his youthful obsession with mastering brush techniques.
-This piece is contrasted with a later work from Wang’s mature years, revealing the evolution of his artistry.
+In contrast, we present calligraphic works by C. C. Wang, charting his final two decades of practice in New York City.
+Wang’s journey unfolds from traditional calligraphy through an experimental phase, and culminates in an abstract style that reflects his transformation from a classical Chinese landscape painter to a contemporary artist attuned to the creative energies of the 1980s and 1990s.
 Yu Peng (1955-2014) brings a fresh, unconventional approach to brushwork, introducing bold colors and innovative compositions that pushed the boundaries of ink painting at the turn of the 20th century.
 Chen Danqing (b.
 1953), known primarily for his oil paintings, demonstrates a deep respect for traditional calligraphy, with brushwork that recalls the style of Ming dynasty masters.
 Finally, the collaborative work of Michael Cherney (b.
 1969) and Arnold Chang (b.
 1954) represents the modern extension of brush and ink into the contemporary art world, where tradition and innovation meet.

 • Hu Yefu (1908-1980) was a celebrated 20th-century Chinese painter known for his meticulous gongbi style, particularly in portraits of elegant...